Integrated-Solutions-NYC/Integrated-Solutions-NYC.github.io/_pages/services.md

     content: Vetting vendors or evaluating engineers can be challenging, let our ethical experts act as your trusted advocates

 featured:
-  - heading: Targetting Lightbulb Moments
+  - heading: Targetting Lightbulb Moments and Results
-    content: Ideas are a dime a dozen, our value generating ideas hit the mark, and frankly we don't care which executive yesman takes a fall.
+    content: Ideas are a dime a dozen, the difference with us is not only that we hit the mark, our ideas materialize ideas in the form of results
     img: knight_assets/img/featured-1.png

   - heading: Driving Decisions with Data